What We Do

 Remediation and Security Initiative Support

-SecureSky goes well beyond making remediation recommendations, providing expert resources to assist our clients with architecting, deploying, enabling, and testing security controls and detection policies within SaaS and IaaS cloud platforms.
-Upon completion of remediation actions, we also provide re-testing, to validate that work performed resulted in the intended outcome of an improved security posture.
+A SecureSky cloud security assessment goes well beyond making remediation recommendations, providing expert resources to assist our clients with architecting, deploying, enabling, and testing security controls and detection policies within SaaS and cloud infrastructure (IaaS) platforms.
+Upon completion of remediation actions to address security misconfigurations, we also provide re-testing, to validate that work performed resulted in the intended outcome of an improved security posture.

 Contact SecureSky for a Free Cloud Security Consultation